 - International Visitor Arrivals data for

-January-April 2013 show holiday arrivals into New Zealand are
+January-September 2013 show holiday arrivals into New Zealand

 - Holiday arrivals from the United States, a key target market

 for the Middle-earth campaign, are up 19 per cent on the same

 - The International Visitor Survey shows that 8.5